AliBahaari/IRMap/README.md

 # IRMap

-IRMap (SVG) has been written for web developers who they want to use IRMap in their websites.
-Every province that you hover on that, Shows its province name.
+IRMap (SVG) Has Been Written For Web Developers Who They Want To Use IRMap In Their Websites.
+Every Province That You Hover On That, Shows Its Province Name.

-Notice that Two version of IRMap has been uploaded :
+Notice That Two Version Of IRMap Has Been Uploaded :

-1. IRMap with Borders Tooltip
+1. IRMap With Borders Tooltip
-2. IRMap without Borders Tooltip
+2. IRMap Without Borders Tooltip

-The map is responsive & scalable beacuse of using SVG.
+The Map Is Responsive & Scalable Beacuse Of Using SVG.
-I have used "Material Design" colors to appear more better.
-The jQuery codes are very small to improve loading of IRMap.
+I Have Used "Material Design" Colors To Appear More Better.
+The jQuery Codes Are Very Small To Improve Loading Of IRMap.
-The default Font is "IRANSans", So if you want to use another font, Please change ```font-family``` property in ```style``` tag.
+The Default Font Is "IRANSans", So If You Want To Use Another Font, Please Change ```font-family``` Property In ```style``` Tag.

 # Kurdish Version
-As soon as possible, I will put provinces name in Kurdish Language (Kurmanji & ...) !
+As Soon As Possible, I Will Put Provinces Name In Kurdish Language (Kurmanji & ...) !

-Hope to like it !
+Hope To Like It !